 “And they’re bringing a bit of magic to our lives.
 They seem humble and approachable,” she adds.

 Princess Kate also chatted to Freya Rose, who was born on the same day as Princess Charlotte.
 Freya’s mom Aoife Byrne says, “She asked her what her age was and also wished her happy birthday for May.”

 A video of the day.

-For the first part of the day, Duchess chose to go back to green.
+For the first part of the day, The Duchess of Cambridge chose to go back to green.
 Upon arrival, she was wearing her Alexander McQueen Military Style Olive Green coat that we saw during a visit to Bradford in January 2020.

 But upon arrival, we saw her trusty Smythson Black Panama East-West Zip Tote.

-Duchess chose her Ralph Lauren Collection Black Suede High Heel Boot.
+The Duchess of Cambridge chose her Ralph Lauren Collection Black Suede High Heel Boot.

 and a new matching Daniella Draper Gold Baby Shamrock Necklace finished the look.
 The £250 necklace is a 9ct Gold Necklace with a Baby Shamrock charm which provides the luck of the Irish.
 The Shamrock leaves stand for faith, hope and love, making this piece a perfect lucky addition to your collection.